Uncle Sam’s Gag Orders on Dog Doors…

 Internal safeguards.

-Safeguards—I mean audits—that are activated two to four years after the violations, with no one in history to be held accountable in the public eye...
-EVER.
+Safeguards—I mean audits—that are activated two to four years after the violations.

-And what recourse is there when social platforms silence and shadow ban on behalf of the very government that has bound them by gag orders and secrecy mandates—in terms of this dog-door access—with direct connection into our private life... our privacy?
+And if social media platforms silence or shadow ban users on behalf of the very government that binds them with gag orders and secrecy mandates regarding this dog door access into our private lives, what meaningful recourse is left for the public?

 What about the accounts they don’t silence—the ones they quietly prop up, boost and amplify to keep the narrative humming along?